 Sustainable Agriculture Research and Education (SARE) - NSAC has made supporting SARE and seeking funding for the program a priority since it was first created in 1988.
 Each of SARE's four administrative regions maintains individual projects and programs targeting socially disadvantaged producers.
 For example, North Central SARE hosts a "Circle of Sustainability" committee which calls for and manages grant work exclusively with Native Americans; Southern SARE provides for sustainable community innovation grants that have helped minority communities, institutions and producers create new economic opportunities; and Western SARE has extensive indigenous agriculture outreach and programming in the Pacific Islands.
+NSAC has consistently advocated for increased resources for SARE in the annual appropriations process each year since the program was created.

 Farm to School Program - NSAC's advocacy also benefits consumers, nutrition, and public health.
 This includes on-going support for the national Farm to School Program, which connects K-12 schools with local farms in order to improve school lunches, and gives priority to grants to school districts with higher free and reduced price lunch populations.
-In alliance with several organizational partners, NSAC developed the revised language for the authorization of Farm to School, including the priority for low-income schools, during consideration of the Child Nutrition Act reauthorization in 2010.
-NSAC will be launching a campaign to secure increased mandatory funding and expansion for the program during the Child Nutrition Reauthorization, which is set to expire in September 2015.
+NSAC championed the creation of the program in 2010 and, in 2015 and 2016 NSAC launched campaigns to increase mandatory funding and expand the program through the Child Nutrition Act Reauthorization (CNR).
+While those campaigns were successful in winning increased mandatory funding and an expansion of the program in both the Senate and House authorizing committee bills, the bills never came to the floor.
+As Congress focuses increasingly on the next Farm Bill, the CNR process is likely to remained stalled in 2017-18.